 - Deli Associate

 Some stores include a coffee stand or a branded café.
 Baristas prepare drinks, serve pastries, and manage rush-hour caffeine runs.
-If you’ve ever worked in a coffee shop or enjoy fast-paced interaction, this is a fun and high-energy role.

 Store Leadership & Management